Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Discussion

-\paragraph{Task prioritization in multi-task learning} Our LogNormMix-Net can be thought of as a heterogeneous multi-task learning framework.
-We found that the temporal module trains a lot faster than the 2 classification modules, and training until the combined NLL loss reaches a minimum resulted in over-fitting of the temporal module.
-This called for a training strategy to be implemented.
-How to balance the learning of multiple tasks to optimise performance is an ongoing research problem in multi-task learning.
-In our case, the most basic approach of weighting the 3 loss terms was not sufficient.
-Instead we trained the 3 tasks in stages, and tracked the mean absolute error (MAE) and the root mean squared error (RMSE) of the inter-event time prediction during training to help inform this process. \begin{enumerate} \item Stage 1: we let all tasks train for a number of epochs until the RMSE of time prediction on the validation set begins to degrade. \item Stage 2: we freeze the parameters associated with the temporal module (ie. the Lognormal mixture linear layer and the metadata embedding) and the RNN that embeds the history.
-We then continue to train the sender and recipient prediction modules. \item Stage 3: as an optional third step, we additionally freeze the sender prediction module and continue to train the recipient prediction module. \end{enumerate}
+\textbf{Task prioritization in multi-task learning} Our LogNormMix-Net can be thought of as a heterogeneous multi-task learning framework.
+We found that the temporal module trains a lot faster than the classification modules, and training until the minimisation of the the combined NLL loss resulted in over-fitting of the temporal module.
+We note that the balancing of multiple tasks to optimise performance is an ongoing research problem in multi-task learning.
+In our case an alternate training strategy was implemented.
+The most basic approach of weighting the loss terms was not sufficient.
+Instead we trained the tasks in stages, and tracked the mean absolute error (MAE) and the root mean squared error (RMSE) of the inter-event time prediction during training to help inform this process. \begin{enumerate} \item Stage 1: we let all tasks train for a number of epochs until the RMSE of time prediction on the validation set begins to degrade. \item Stage 2: we freeze the parameters associated with the temporal module (ie. the Lognormal mixture linear layer and the metadata embedding) and the RNN that embeds the history.
+We then continue to train the sender and recipient prediction modules. \item Stage 3: (optional) additionally freeze the sender module and continue to train the recipient module. \end{enumerate}

-\paragraph{Independence assumption between marks and inter-arrival times} Our TPP approach models the event time and participants as conditionally independent given the history, since this independence assumption leads to significant benefits for the speed of event generation at deployment time.
+\textbf{Independence assumption between marks and inter-arrival times} Our TPP approach models the event time and participants as conditionally independent given the history, since this independence assumption leads to significant benefits for the speed of event generation at deployment time.
 If instead the time was modeled to be conditionally dependent on the participants, then the observed sender, receivers, and timestamp of each event would be generated by selecting the sender–receiver-set pair with the smallest time delta~\cite{Snijders96}.
 This approach requires a candidate recipient set and time delta to be generated for every sender in the network for every event, though, which increases the event generation time.